 Little did I know, we would stumble upon the BEST chocolate cake recipe ever.

 I’m usually a brownie/cookie/cupcake person.
 However, after making my small cake with almond buttercream frosting last week, I realized that I need to make more cakes, more often.

 And, this cake is proof that making more cakes is an excellent idea.

 I wanted a go to chocolate cake recipe from scratch in my dessert recipe vault.

 I’ve tried a handful of moist chocolate cake recipes in the past that were fine, but, I wanted something amazing, that was worth saving, to make again and again for the fam.

-The chocolate cake ingredients include sour cream in the batter, which really kicks the moist factor up a few notches.
+The ingredients include sour cream in the batter, which really kicks the moist factor up a few notches.

 And, the frosting, ooooh the frosting.
 You guys, its perfect.
 By perfect, I mean light and airy, while fudgy at the same time.
 The heavy cream whipped in with the cocoa and salted butter, yum.

 Tips for this delicious cake:

 - When making the frosting, be sure to beat the butter on high for a few minutes, until it is light and a whipped texture.
 This makes the frosting so light and airy.
 You will want to scrape the bowl a few times, as you add in the cocoa powder and sugar, to ensure the ingredients are fully incorporated.